 A Wrap becomes a TeamWrap using a setting on the Wrap page of the WrapCreator task pane.

-You open a TeamWrap just like any other Wrap instance, by clicking on a link that contains its Unique Keys or Wrap ID.
+You open a TeamWrap just like any other Wrap, by clicking on a link that contains its Unique Keys or Wrap ID.
 If the access is read-only, you should append &openmode=fast to the link.
-This will open the instance much faster and in a read-only mode that protects it from inadvertent changes.
+This will open the wrap much faster and in a read-only mode that protects it from inadvertent changes.

 If your connection to the TeamWraps server is broken for some reason, TeamWraps automatically tries to reconnect every twenty seconds.
 Just leave the window open until the connection is established again.
 If you do close the browser window, you lose any changes that you made in the window that didn’t reach the TeamWraps server before the disconnection.